Baffin Enduro Review

 Our Analysis and Test Results

-The Baffin Enduro is, without hesitation, the best deal in our test.
+The Baffin Enduro is an amazing find.
 It performed better than 80% of the other boots while also costing less than most.
-This is an absurdly good deal, for a boot that will stand up to a lot of use and abuse.
-If you have to have insulation or extreme comfort, go for one of the other award winners, but with thick socks and a decent insole, you can go far in the Best Buy-winning Enduro.
+This is an absurdly good deal for a boot that will withstand so much use and abuse.
+If you have to have insulation or extreme comfort, there are better options we've tested, but with thick socks and a decent insole, you can go far in the Enduro.

-May 2022 - Takeaways and Durability after 4.5 years of use
+May 2022 - Takeaways on durability after 4.5 years of use

 We've now been wearing this boot for 4.5 years, and we're still certain that this is the boot with the best bang for its buck.
-While we generally choose the Bogs Workman, our Editors' Choice Award winner, for its extra comfort and insulation, if we're expecting to get into deep water/muck/snow/whatever, we'll put the Enduro on every time.
-With its 16.25" shaft, thick sole, and phenomenal grip, this boot is ready for anything you throw at it, whether that's a mucky farming job or just taking the dog out on a walk in the pouring rain.
+While we generally choose a higher-performing pair for extra comfort and insulation, if we're expecting to get into deep water/muck/snow/whatever, we'll put the Enduro on every time.
+With its 16.25 inch shaft, thick sole, and phenomenal grip, this boot is ready for anything you throw at it, whether that's a mucky farming job or just taking the dog out on a walk in the pouring rain.

-And best of all, despite 3 years of hard use, these boots barely show any wear.
-The exterior of the boots doesn't show anything but light scratches from all the abuse they've seen.
+And best of all, despite the years of hard use, these boots barely show any wear.
+The exterior of the boots doesn't show more than light scratches from all the use they've seen.

-The only wear we can find is on the inside — the lining has worn away where our sharp heels have carved it out, though luckily this hasn't seemed to make a difference or to give us any blisters.
-And somehow the rubber beneath isn't even worn from the abrasion, so we honestly expect these boots to last forever.
+The only proof of wear we can find is on the inside — the lining has worn away where our sharp heels have carved it out, though luckily, this hasn't seemed to make a difference or give us any blisters.
+And somehow, the rubber beneath isn't even worn from the abrasion, so we honestly expect these boots to last forever.

 Performance Comparison